mosaic-design-system/docs/src/mosaic/ux-strategy-at-advanced.md

 order: 4
 toc: true
 ---
+The following information is of particular relevance to Advanced products and employees, but under full transparency is outlined below for external consumption.

 ## The "Pyramid"

 The approach to UX strategy at Advanced roughly follows the below diagram of sure but steady transition to unification, starting with **visual consistency**.
 Without a base layer of familiarity between products as a starting point, we will find it difficult to provide genuine *behavioural* consistency of patterns and functionality.
+As Advanced is a company that focuses on acquisition and integration to provide fully functional suites of products, a core strategy is align those products look and feel and behaviour is paramount.

 ![UX strategy pyramid](/assets/img/pyramid.png "Pyramid of UX Culture")